 Winthrop Hatchery Tours

 Scheduling a tour of Winthrop Hatchery is easy to do.
 Tours are available Monday – Friday between 10 am and 2 pm each day.
-Scheduling for larger groups by calling ahead provides hatchery staff time to plan and customize a special tour just for your school, organization, business, or community group.
+Schedule for larger groups by calling ahead to provide hatchery staff time to plan and customize a special tour just for your school, organization, business, or community group.

 Tours include a walk in the visitor center and hatchery nursery providing several opportunities to view salmon.
 Also included, is a beautiful stroll through the grounds.
 Picnic tables are available in various locations to picnic on the hatchery property where you can observe wildlife and enjoy the smell and sounds of nature at its best.
 Call 509-996-2424 for more information.

 New Adult Holding Pond